cloudamqp/terraform-provider-cloudamqp/website/docs/d/credentials.html.markdown

 layout: "cloudamqp"
 page_title: "CloudAMQP: data source cloudamqp_credentials"
 description: |-
-  Get credentials information, extracted from `cloudamqp_instance.url`
+  Get credentials information
 ---

-# cloudamqp_alarm
+# cloudamqp_credentials

-Use this data source to retrieve information about the credentials configured in Rabbit MQ.
+Use this data source to retrieve information about the credentials of the configured user in Rabbit MQ.
+Extract the information found in `cloudamqp_instance.instance.url`.
 Require to know the identifier of the corresponding `cloudamqp_instance`resource or data source.

 ## Eample Usage